mikebronner/Phpgmaps/README.md

+** Notice: I have moved development of this package to https://github.com/GeneaLabs/laravel-maps.
+Please use that package instead. **

 # PhpGmaps
 This repo aims to keep appitventures/phpgmaps alive, hopefully filling in temporarily until they make their repo available again, or else continuing its maintenance going forward and keeping it working with future versions of